 A pFMEA Risk Assessment is performed against a business process, and thus the first step is identifying a process that requires assessment and creating a Business Process record to uniquely identify and track it.
 For example, “Batch Manufacturing of Cholecap at Veevaville, CA”.

-Creating & Performing a New pFMEA Risk Assessment
+Creating & Performing a Risk Assessment

 - Select a Business Process record.